 Several federal banking agencies, including the Federal Reserve, the Office of Thrift Supervision (OTS), the National Credit Union Agency (NCUA), the Federal Deposit Insurance Corporation (FDIC), and the Office of the Comptroller of the Currency (OCC), oversee mortgage originations by financial institutions.
-These agencies issued a joint guidance statement (the 10/06 Guidance) for alternative mortgages on October 4, 2006.4
+These agencies are all part of the Federal Financial Institutions Examination Council (FFIEC), and issued a joint guidance statement (the 10/06 Guidance) for alternative mortgages on October 4, 2006.
+This guidance applies to federally regulated financial institutions but not to many non-bank lenders in the subprime sector.
+In addition to inter-agency guidance, the Federal Reserve revised Regulation Z under the Truth in Lending Act (TILA) in July 2008.
+Regulation Z applies to all mortgage lenders.